-These tiers control access to the key management facility that is controlled by ICANN.
+These tiers control access to the KMF that is controlled by ICANN.
 Physical access is logged and video is recorded.
 These tiers enforce individual access control through the use of two-factor authentication.
 Unescorted personnel, including visitors or employees without authorization, are not allowed into these secured areas.
-Access to these security tiers is restricted in accordance with ICANN's segregation of duty requirements, which require several individuals to access the components within these tiers.
+Access to these security tiers is restricted in accordance with ICANN's segregation of duties requirements, which require several individuals to access the components within these tiers.